S&P 500 Spread Comparison UK: 10 Brokers Tested (2026)

 To me, that mirrors how we actually trade… we spot an opportunity, open a ticket and execute.

-I did this on Friday, 1st May 2026 at 19:01 BST… Now, I chose this because it’s a typical time you might trade the S&P, a few hours before the US closing bell at 9 pm.
+I did this on Friday, 12th June at 16:17 BST… Now, I chose this because it’s a typical time you might trade the S&P, a few hours after the opening US bell at 2.30pm

 The brokers I chose were: